 To complement the intricate patterns and outlandish accessorises, an important part of art deco is minimalism.
 It might sound like a juxtaposition, but minimal pieces or streamlined work surfaces allow the art deco pieces to make a statement, whether that's a chair for your island or piece of French art on the wall.

 A minimalist kitchen relies on creative storage to keep clutter and appliances out of sight.
 If you make the most out of your space with clever storage solutions, you can focus on adding a touch of art deco to the parts of the kitchen that your guests will see instead.

 Induction hobs lend themselves to minimalism, as they blend into the work surface.
-The streamlined design of these induction hobs, and the irregular heat circles, make it a perfect choice for an art deco kitchen.
+The streamlined design of these induction hobs, and the irregular heat circles, make it a perfect choice for art deco kitchen designs.
 A black hob on a white countertop looks particularly striking.

 Art deco style is perhaps best recognised by geometric patterns, which can easily be incorporated into your kitchen design.

 Cubism inspired original art deco design, with painters like Picasso experimenting with space, angles and geometry.

 Tiles are a fantastic way to bring art deco style into your kitchen, whether on the floor or behind an oven top.
 Colourful and intricate, these patterns are designed to catch the eye and work best in a clean environment.

 A tile pattern that complements your colour scheme gives a subtle nod to art deco design, while a bright and bold tile pattern marks your intent.